ashleyhuxley/fionatale/README.md

 libsdl-ttf2.0-dev

-## Compiling on Windows using MinGW and GCC
+## Compiling on Windows using MinGW

 Install GCC and the SDL libraries: